-The 2022 Dancing Disability Lab will be an experimental, weeklong exploration that combines small group study of the histories and social discourses surrounding disability justice, aesthetics, and culture with movement exploration and choreography.
-Participants engage one another through choreographic study and improvisation sessions designed to expand and deepen action languages while considering how we represent, look at, transform, and challenge ideas about the body, and personhood.
+The 2022 Dancing Disability Lab developed these ideas during a week-long residency where participating artists offered one another workshops, and initiated “Hot Topic” discussions.
+Participants shared ideas and experience that invited one another to consider how we represent, look at, transform, and challenge ideas about the body, and personhood.
 At the center of this uniquely designed process is the notion that aesthetic production (dance) can serve as a change agent for the continued progress of disability justice.

 “Dance represents people and our values and ideas.”

-The Dancing Disability Lab, directed by Choreographer and UCLA professor Victoria Marks and co-led by India Harville, dancer/dance maker and equity advisor is returning with in-person dates planned for June 25-July 3, 2022 (pandemic pending).
+The Dancing Disability Lab, directed by Choreographer and UCLA professor Victoria Marks and co-led by India Harville, dancer/dance maker and equity advisor is returning with in-person dates planned for July 17-24, 2023.

 The Lab continues its commitment to support the growth of artistic community amongst dance artists with disabilities, advocating for aesthetic perspectives informed by diverse corporeal experience.
-Based on the feedback and experiences of the 20-21 Lab cohort, the Lab has been reimagined with a participant-leadership structure.
-The focus will be on sharing artistic practice, prompts for group movement and individual exploration, and questions for discussion, generated by artist participants and invited guests.
-Seeking to align disability justice with creative practice, the Lab is committed to the project of providing an anti-racist, anti-ableist, non-binary, anti-ageist, environment for all, and to building a diverse cohort of artist-participants.
+The Lab continues with a participant-leadership structure.
+The focus will be on sharing artistic practice, prompts for group movement and individual exploration, and topics for discussion, generated by artist participants.
+Seeking to align disability justice with creative practice, the Lab is committed to the project of providing an anti-racist, anti-ableist, non-binary, anti-ageist, environment for all, and to build a diverse cohort of artist-participants.

 Facilities in UCLA’s Kaufman Hall include a dance studio, a quiet room, and a conference room.
 The Lab will supply nearby accessible accommodations and address all studio and discussion-based access needs with professional providers.
 All artist participants will receive a stipend and will have their travel and accommodations covered.